ecaoili24/holbertonschool-zero_day/README.md

 - What does “Ubuntu” mean
 - How to use VMs with Vagrant
 - What does the command uname do
-- What is source code management
-- What is Git
-- What is GitHub
-- What is the difference between Git and GitHub
-- How to create a repository
-- What is a README
-- How to write good READMEs
-- How to commit
-- How to write helpful commit messages
-- How to push code

 ### Emacs